 The bill amends the existing marriage laws in Michigan, specifically 1887 PA 128, by updating the language and requirements for obtaining a marriage license and officiating a marriage.
-It specifies that all parties intending to marry must obtain a marriage license from the county clerk where either party resides, and if both parties are nonresidents, one must obtain the license from the county where the marriage will take place.
-The bill also clarifies the responsibilities of the officiant, who must fill out the marriage certificate accurately and maintain a record of all marriages performed.
+It specifies that all parties intending to marry must obtain a marriage license from the county clerk where either party resides, and if both are nonresidents, the license must be obtained from the county where the marriage will take place.
+The bill also clarifies that the officiant, referred to as "the person" rather than "clergyman or magistrate," must fill out the marriage certificate with specific details and keep accurate records of all marriages performed.

 As Passed by the Senate: 551.101